Sorry, you need to enable JavaScript to visit this website.

 Intercultural awareness

-• Funding of LBGT+ Denmark with DKK 2.5 million in 2021.
+• Funding of LGBT+ Denmark with DKK 2.5 million in 2021

-• Measure to counter negative social control: DKK 10 million has been allocated annually from 2021 to 2024 for, among other things, training professionals and providing victims of honour-related violence support after staying at a safe house.
+• Measure to counter negative social control: DKK 10 million has been allocated annually from 2021 to 2024 for, among other things, training professionals and providing victims of honour-related violence support after staying at a safe house

-• DKK 3 million has been allocated annually in 2021 and 2022 to the association Baba, where minority fathers work with marginalised immigrant or refugee families using a peer-to-peer approach.
+• DKK 3 million has been allocated annually in 2021 and 2022 to the association Baba, where minority fathers work with marginalised immigrant or refugee families using a peer-to-peer approach

 • Improved support to LGBTI persons with a minority background (double minorities).
 DKK 5 million has been allocated annually in the 2021-2024 period to increase security, well-being and equality.
 The funding supports a new crisis centre for LGBTI persons with a minority background who are victims of honour-based conflict or negative social cohesion with specialised counselling.

 • De-stigmatisation of people with mental illness.
-Funding has been allocated to a national measure that is based in the Danish Health Authority and the existing campaign One of Us.
+Funding has been allocated to a national measure that is based on the Danish Health Authority and the existing campaign One of Us.
 DKK 7.8 million has been allocated to the project.

 In the 2022 Finance Bill, the following initiatives and organisations receive state funding for the 2022-2025 period: